cages/las-util-php/README.md

 - uploads a las header file
 - parses the file
 - store it in a database
+- display the stored las header file data

 Future versions will implement:
-- display the file data
+- parse the next las section if included in the upload file
 - implement unit testing
+- clean up web display layout

 DEPENDENCIES
 ------------